Homebrew/homebrew-bundle/CONTRIBUTING.md

 ## Security

-Please report security issues to security@brew.sh.
+Please report security issues to our [HackerOne](https://hackerone.com/homebrew/).

 ## Code of Conduct